rashok8/Vector-Addition-using-GPU-Kernel-function-CUDA-Memory/README.md

     cudaMemcpy(C, d_C, bytes, cudaMemcpyDeviceToHost);
 ```

-Now we check to make sure we received the correct results from the GPU:
+Checking to make sure we received the correct results from the GPU:

 ```c
     // Verify results